Pakistan stocks take a beating on controversy over ISI chief appointment

-New Delhi, Oct 13 (IANS) Shares at the Pakistan Stock Exchange ended the day in the red on Wednesday as investors were worried over the controversy surrounding the appointment of the Inter-Services Intelligence chief.
+New Delhi: Shares at the Pakistan Stock Exchange ended the day in the red on Wednesday as investors were worried over the controversy surrounding the appointment of the Inter-Services Intelligence chief.

 The benchmark KSE-100 index shed 661.3 points, or 1.51 per cent, to close at 43,221.78 points.